eventhorizn/loyal-tech-assessment/README.md

    - docker-compose
    - docker manually
    - dotnet watch run manually
-1. When running the api, I pulled the Markov Chain Depth into an app setting
+1. When running the api, I pulled the Markov Chain Depth and rows to train on into app settings
-   - I have it at 3, but it still consumes a lot of memory
+   - Limit memory usage
+   - I'm guessing the results get better as these numbers go up (though depth doesn't)

 ## Docker Compose (Preferred Way)